Ipomoea lacunosa L.

 Family - Convolvulaceae

-Inflorescence - Single or double axillary flowers.
-Pedicel short (to 1.5cm long), thick, angled, minutely tuberculate, typically with a pair of opposite bracts in the apical 1/3.
-Bracts to 3mm long, attenuate to subulate.
+Inflorescence - Flowers axillary, solitary or more commonly in loose clusters of 2-6, the stalks glabrous, minutely tuberculate, typically with a pair of opposite bracts in the apical third, these to 3 mm long, attenuate to subulate.

 Flowering - July - October.